HiQA: A Hierarchical Contextual Augmentation RAG for Multi-Documents QA: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have gained widespread popularity and accessibility, resulting in impressive applications across various domains \cite{vaswani2017attention,brown2020language,bommasani2021opportunities,chowdhery2023palm,xiong2020answering,openai2023gpt4}.
-One such domain is document question-answering(QA)~\cite{saad2023pdftriage,lala2023paperqa,rajabzadeh2023multimodal}, driven by the significant demand for document reading among people or question-answering system in open-domain.
-Using only LLMs for QA still presents challenges such as hallucination issues~\cite{ji2023survey}, timeliness concerns, and insufficient pretrained problems.
-Retrieval-Augmented Generation (RAG) is a promising solution to these problems~\cite{yih2020retrieval}.
-Nonetheless, standard RAG-based document QA systems predominantly represent documents as unstructured text chunks.
+Large Language Models (LLMs) have gained widespread popularity and accessibility, resulting in impressive applications across various domains \cite{vaswani2017attention,brown2020language,chowdhery2023palm,xiong2020answering}.
+One such domain is document-based question-answering (QA)~\cite{saad2023pdftriage,lala2023paperqa,rajabzadeh2023multimodal}, driven by the significant demand for document reading among people or question-answering system in open-domain.
+Retrieval-Augmented Generation (RAG) is a promising solution to these applications~\cite{yih2020retrieval}.

+Standard RAG-based document QA systems represent documents as unstructured text chunks, then retrieve a few chunks to answer questions.
 This approach encounters limitations as document sizes increase, especially when dealing with documents that have similar and complex content or structures.
-Compared to single-document question-answering, multi-document question-answering poses more significant challenges as it requires considering the relationships and distinctions between documents.
-As the number of documents increases, the accuracy of responses continuously declines; we identify this issue as "RAG degradation in indistinguishable multi-documents."
-As results shown in Figure ~\ref{fig:degradation}.
-When numerous documents have similar content and outcomes, direct retrieval does not always produce accurate and relevant results.
-Therefore, data augmentation ~\cite{saad2023pdftriage,zhao2024retrieval,huang2023make,lu2022reacc} serves as a potential solution to enhance the original documents for improved responses, as illustrated in Figure ~\ref{fig:challenge}.

-Our intuitive idea is that the key to using RAG in Documents QA is matching the "critical chunk" of knowledge to answer the query (Q) within the documents.
-This is analogous to archery, where the query acts as the arrow, and we need to ensure that the critical knowledge is within the target area.
-Therefore, by incorporating "definitional" text into the chunks, we can adjust their distribution, making it easier for the query embedding to hit the critical chunk.

-The retrieval challenges posed by similar documents have not been fully addressed in existing RAG-based systems.
-Our practical experience has highlighted a particular multi-document question-answering scenario that standard RAG models struggle with.
-This involves large-scale document collections with approximately similar structures and content, such as product manuals from Texas Instruments, various iPhone models, company financial reports, and medical diagnosis and treatment manuals.
+Scaling laws commonly recommend that more data lead to better performance \cite{brown2020language}.
+Nevertheless, as the number of documents increases, the accuracy of responses continuously declines.
+We identify this issue as "RAG degradation in indistinguishable multi-document."
+We illustrate this in Figure~\ref{fig:degradation}.
+As the number of documents increases, the signal-to-noise ratio decreases, making it challenging for existing methods to differentiate relevant information from noise.
+Although this issue has not received sufficient attention in existing literature, such scenarios are prevalent in real-world applications.